software-students-spring2024/3-python-package-exercise-se-2pm3/README.md

 `temp == 11 #5+6`

 pyrandom2pm.randomCoin(num_flip): Take an integer input "num_flip" as a parameter.
 It returns a string representing the result of a "num_flip" number of coin-flipping based on a random binary choice.
+If no input is given as parameter "num_flip", num_flip will be set into default value of num_flip==1.
 For instance, if the function takes 3 as a parameter in the form of pyrandom2pm.randomCoin(num_flip) when num_flip=3. num_flip is equal to 3 and 3 results of coin-flipping will be represented in the returned string.
 It can be "Head Head Tail" or "Tail Tail Head" or "Tail Head Tail" and so on.

 `num_flip =3`